lukas-krecan/ShedLock/README.md

 If a task is being executed on one node, it acquires a lock which prevents execution of the same task from another node (or thread).
 Please note, that **if one task is already being executed on one node, execution on other nodes does not wait, it is simply skipped**.

-ShedLock uses external store like Mongo, JDBC database, Redis, Hazelcast, ZooKeeper or others for coordination.
+ShedLock uses external store like Mongo, JDBC database, Redis, Hazelcast, ZooKeeper, CosmosDB or others for coordination.

 Feedback and pull-requests welcome!